Due diligence: duty to monitor application and registration status

 During the pendency of an application

-Check the status of your application at least every six months between the filing date of the application and issuance of a registration.
+We recommend checking the status of your application at least every three to four months between the filing date of the application and issuance of a registration.
 We urge you to set up a reminder system.

 Check the status of your registration at least every six months after filing any post-registration documents, including a Declaration of Use and/or Excusable Nonuse under Section 8 or Section 71 of the Trademark Act or a combined declaration of Use and/or Excusable Nonuse/Application for Renewal under Section 9 of the Act until you receive notice that we've accepted your declaration or renewal application.
 The USPTO should take action on your filing within three weeks, so it is advisable to confirm that it has been received and assigned for processing within a month of filing.